From alternative health treatments to beachfront breakfasts, Byron Bay specialises in relaxation.

 Walk the Cape Byron Track

 The Cape Byron Walking Track is on every Byron visitor's list – it's too beautiful to miss.
 Start your day with a long, lazy breakfast at the Beach Restaurant overlooking Clarkes Beach.
 Then stroll along the beach to the renowned surfing break, The Pass.
-From here take the track's 3.7 kilometre (2.3 mile) loop through Bangalow palms, across kangaroo grasslands, along pretty Wategos and Little Wategos beaches and out to the tip of the Cape Byron Headland, which is the easternmost point of mainland Australia.
+From here take the track's 3.7-kilometre (2.3-mile) loop, which winds through Bangalow palms, across kangaroo grasslands, along pretty Wategos and Little Wategos beaches and out to the tip of the Cape Byron Headland, which is the easternmost point of mainland Australia.
 Your end point is the century-old whitewashed Byron Bay Lighthouse, which you can climb for a magnificent view south along Tallow Beach, east across the Pacific Ocean and west over a lime-green plain dotted with sugarcane, macadamia and dairy farms to the rainforest-covered hills.
 Keep an eye out for turtles, dolphins, stingrays and, during the winter months, humpback whales, which can breach so close to shore that you can hear their breathing.

 Chill out at Pighouse Flicks